tonibuenter/remotequery-ts-mysql/README.md

-# Welcome to RemoteQuery for Typescript
+# Welcome to RemoteQuery MySql Driver for Typescript